Funny-mad-Peeea/ScaiIlp/readme.md

 To use ScaiIlpExe.exe, there is a class ILPSolverStub.
 IlpSolverStub can be used like IlpSolverCbc either as described in 3.2.1 or as described in 3.2.2.
-The constructor of IlpSolverStub and create_solver_stub() expect the base name of a solver executable (in the same directory, should be ScaiIlpExe.exe, unless you rename it) and a name for a shared memory segment.
+The constructor of IlpSolverStub and create_solver_stub() expect the base name of a solver executable (in the same directory, should be ScaiIlpExe.exe, unless you rename it).

 3.3 Class Hierarchy